-1.2.5.
-Documented measurement procedure.
+1.5.5 Documented measurement procedure.

-Each step in the chain must be performed according to documented and validated procedures (see GMP 12) and the results must be documented (i.e., in a calibration certificate, see SOP 1);
+Each step in the chain must be performed according to documented and validated procedures (see GMP 12) and the measurement results with expanded uncertainties must be documented (i.e., in a calibration certificate, see SOP 1);

-1.2.6.
-Technical competence.
+1.5.6 Accredited technical competence.